Aguilar de Segarra

-Aguilar de Segarra (/ca/) is a municipality in the comarca of Bages, on the eastern edge of the comarca, in the province of Barcelona, Catalonia, Spain.
+Aguilar de Segarra (/ca/) is a municipality in the comarca of Bages, on the western edge of the comarca, in the province of Barcelona, Catalonia, Spain.

 Aguilar de Segarra has several notable buildings: the Castle of Castellar, the Castle of Aguilar, and the churches of Sant Andreu d'Aguilar, Sant Miquel de Castellar, Santa Magdalena de Còdol-Rodon, Santa Maria de les Coromines and Santa Maria del Grauet.

 Demography

 According to Spanish census data, this is the population of Aguilar de Segarra in recent years.